 While we never know what the future holds with full certainty, NFTs (Non-Fungible Tokens) have given us a powerful indication that they most probably will be a part of it, if not, an integral one.
 Here are a few reasons why NFTs are here to stay (at least in the Art World).

 1. We're forming digital identities

-As with all art﹣it’s not just about the surface of the image but it’s about what story you’re trying to share about you.
 NFTs are a part of this new era of forming our digital identities.
 While we already place so much value to our social platform identities and the content we put out, what better way to express who we are than through mediums of expression as moving and inspiring as art?
-Think of it as a way of garnering a collection of assets that reflect the deepest parts of you, what you relate to, what brings excitement to your life, all while connecting to a larger community sitting at your fingertips.
+Think of it as a way of garnering a collection of assets that reflect the deepest parts of you, what you relate to and what brings excitement to your life.

 “Art employing technology is not only part of culture but also human condition.
 NFTs are a tool to disseminate art and NFTism, the community swirling around it at the speed of light.” － Kenny Schachter, Artist, Writer and Curator.